eddieblu/.github/profile/webServices/webSocket/chat/chat.md

 Then we create a file named `service.js` and add our service code.

-### Web service
+### Web and WebSocket service

 The web service HTTP communication is facilitated by using a simple Express configuration.

-Note that we serve up our frontend using the `static` middleware from the public directory.
+When we create our WebSocket object, we simply provide our Express HTTP server object in the constructor.
+This allows the WebSocket code to intercept WebSocket upgrade requests and process future WebSocket messages.

 ```js
 const { WebSocketServer } = require('ws');